bartmichu/freebsd-ansible-playbooks/README.md

 ## freebsd-system-update.yaml

 This is a playbook to fetch and install binary system updates on FreeBSD hosts.
-It will create a new boot environment before installing updates.
+It will create a new boot environment before installing updates on ZFS systems.
 If any updates are installed then it will also show a summary with old/new system version and patch level.
-Requires FreeBSD >= 12 on ZFS root.
+Works with ZFS and UFS based installations.

 Sample output with debugging turned off: